unicode-org/cldr/ldml/tr35-info.md

 ```
 The order of the elements in the file is significant.

 Each constant can have a value based on simple expressions using numbers, previous constants, plus the operators * and /.
 Parentheses are not allowed.
 The operator * binds more tightly than /, which may be unexpected.
 Thus a * b / c * d is interpreted as (a * b) / (c * d).
-A consequent of that is that a * b / c * d = a * b / c / d.
+A consequence of that is that a * b / c * d = a * b / c / d.
 In the value, the numbers represent rational values.
 So 0.3048 is interpreted as exactly 3048 / 10000.

 In the above case, ft2-to-m2 is a conversion constant for going from square feet to square meters.
 The expression evaluates to 0.09290304.
 Where the constants cannot be expressed as rationals, or where their interpretation is fluid, that is marked with a status value: